-Using RFID technology for WIP tracking, supervisors can improve production processes, improve inventory management, and enhance productivity.
-The popularity of RFID for WIP tracking is on the rise and so is the demand for RFID itself with global RFID revenue projected to reach $18.68 billion by 2026, driven by increasing adoption across manufacturing, logistics, retail, and healthcare sectors
+The popularity of RFID for WIP tracking is on the rise and so is the demand for RFID itself with global RFID revenue projected to reach $18.68 billion by 2026, driven by increasing adoption across manufacturing, logistics, retail, and healthcare sectors.

-RFID System for WIP (work-in-process) Tracking
+How RFID Solutions for WIP (Work-in-Process) Tracking Work?

 RFID systems consist of RFID tags equipped with tiny chips and antennas, which are attached to each workpiece as it moves through different stages of manufacturing.
 They contain additional information such as product specifications, manufacturing dates, and batch numbers.
-These tags emit radio signals operates within the range from LF, 125 kHz to UHF, 860-960 MHz that are picked up by RFID readers stationed strategically throughout the facility.
+These tags emit radio signals operating within the range from LF, 125 kHz to UHF, 860-960 MHz that are picked up by RFID readers stationed strategically throughout the facility.
 The readers capture the tag's unique identification number and transmit the data to a connected RFID system.

 As mentioned earlier, businesses can improve their inventory management using RFID WIP tracking.
 One method of tracking inventories during the production process is to use RFID tags or chips/inlays.
 Companies can simply track where things are at any given time through an RFID chip on each asset as it travels through the supply chain process.
 These tags help identify when items have been added or removed from the production process.
 It also helps to reduce the chances of errors in inventory counts and makes it easier for companies to keep accurate records of their products throughout the entire production process.